Skip to content

 Supreme Court declines to hear appeal over student’s “only two genders” T-shirt, letting school dress code stand amid rising tensions over LGBTQ+ rights and free speech.

-Editor Connect 1 day ago 2 min read
+Editor 8 months ago 2 min read

 In a decision that underscores the ongoing national debate over free speech and LGBTQ+ rights in educational settings, the U.S. Supreme Court has declined to hear the appeal of a Massachusetts student who was prohibited from wearing a T-shirt stating “There Are Only Two Genders” at his middle school.
 The Court’s refusal leaves in place a lower court ruling that sided with the school’s decision to ban the shirt, citing concerns over its impact on transgender and gender-nonconforming students.